 Anyone entering the theater will be required to show proof of full vaccination against COVID-19 or proof of a negative COVID-19 test * (please see below).
 A vaccination card in the name that matches the photo ID will be required at the door.
-In addition, all who enter the theater will be required to properly wear masks.
+In addition, all who enter the theater will be required to properly wear masks over their nose and mouth.
 Attendees who do not comply will be asked to leave.

 *Proof of negative COVID-19 test shall be: PCR test within 72 hours prior to entry or antigen test taken within 24 hours of entry.
 Home tests are not accepted.